U.S. team capsizes in America’s Cup challenger series

-AUCKLAND, New Zealand (AP) — United States challenger American Magic dramatically capsized in a sudden squall while leading Italy’s Luna Rossa on the third day of racing in the America’s Cup challenger series.
+AUCKLAND, New Zealand (AP) — United States challenger American Magic capsized attempting a high risk maneuver in a squall while leading Italy’s Luna Rossa on the third day of racing in the America’s Cup challenger series.

+A race immediately began to save the yacht Patriot from sinking and to keep the U.S. team in the regatta.
+Defender Team New Zealand and challengers Luna Rossa and Team UK hurried to aid the American team, saving sails and equipment and assisting desperate attempts to keep patriot afloat.

 American Magic was chasing its first win in the Prada Cup after three straight losses and rounded the last mark ahead of Luna Rossa.
 But a savage gust of wind in a rain squall ahead of impending thunderstorms on Sunday struck the American yacht Patriot which soared into the air, then crashed onto its side.